Table of Contents

 This post may contain affiliate links to things like tours, hotels, Amazon associates and products.
 These help me earn a small commission at no additional charge to you.

-When I started planning my Wales trip of September 2021, Anglesey was one of the places I was most excited to explore.
+When I started planning my Wales trip, Anglesey was one of the places I was most excited to explore.
 From castles to beaches galore, I’ll share what to do on Anglesey Island and everything you need to know for a memorable visit.

 How long to spend on Anglesey